 - Simple – easy to manage and pay from anywhere

-- Convenient – saves time and fits into your on-the-go lifestyle
+- Convenient – saves time and fits the customers’ on-the-go lifestyle

 - Affordable – no need to buy stamps or worry about late fees

-- Eco-friendly – use less paper and reduce your environmental footprint
+- Eco-friendly – use less paper and reduce environmental footprint

 - Reliable – never forget or lose track of a bill again